Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: DeepONet-Based Framework for Modeling Cure-Induced Material Response

 As illustrated in Figure~\ref{fig:deeponet_Schematic}, the branch network takes as input the discretized temperature field \( \mathbf{T} \), sampled at a set of temperature coordinates, together with $\mathrm{DoC}_{0}$, and outputs three sets of latent coefficients corresponding to the histories of DoC, viscosity, and deformation.
 The trunk network receives the time coordinates and produces a corresponding set of basis functions; the predicted histories are then obtained by combining the branch and trunk outputs.
 Both branch and trunk networks employ three hidden layers with 20 neurons each and hyperbolic tangent (\(\tanh\)) activation functions, followed by an output layer with 20 neurons.
-The model is trained on simulation data using the Adam optimizer with an exponentially decaying learning rate, initialized at \(10^{-3}\) and updated according to an ExponentialDecayschedule, for up to \(10^{5}\) iterations with early stopping.
+The model is trained on simulation data using the Adam optimizer with an exponentially decaying learning rate, initialized at \(10^{-3}\) and updated according to an exponential decay schedule, for up to \(10^{5}\) iterations with early stopping.
+The role of transfer learning becomes relevant only for experimental data, where a distribution shift exists between simulation and experiment.
+In this setting, the measured final deformation is used to adapt the simulation-trained model through a small parameter update, so that the prediction is corrected toward the experimental domain while preserving the physically meaningful trajectory learned from simulation.
+Thus, the full deformation history is not reconstructed from the final point alone; rather, it is obtained by refining a simulation-informed prior prediction.

 Figure~\ref{fig:predict_filmdeeponet} compares DeepONet predictions with reference simulation results for $\mathrm{DoC}$, viscosity, and deformation over time under four temperature profiles, using two initial conditions ($\mathrm{DoC}_{0}=0.001$ and $\mathrm{DoC}_{0}=0.3$).
 In the FiLM-enhanced architecture, $\mathrm{DoC}_{0}$ conditions the branch network, enabling the model to capture how the coupled thermochemical and mechanical response varies with the initial cure state.
 The close agreement between predictions and reference data demonstrates both the accuracy and generalization capability of the trained DeepONet.
 The rightmost panel further indicates that $\mathrm{DoC}_{0}$ strongly influences the final deformation pattern, justifying its inclusion as a conditioning variable.
 As shown in the figure, viscosity grows approximately exponentially with time, leading to steep gradients and a wide dynamic range.
 Such highly skewed data can be challenging for neural networks to learn directly.
 To mitigate this, viscosity was log-transformed prior to training,